 India:

 We Indians too love Chayote.
-Bengalis ensure eating it in rainy season for fighting infections, thanks to its ample concentration of vitamin C. The young, tender leaves, branches are added to Saag, Shutko.
-It is referred as Chow-Chow or Maerakkai in Tamil Nadu and is staple in sambar, poriyal, kootu, dal or even a chutney.
+Bengalis ensure to eat it in rainy season for fighting infections, thanks to its ample concentration of vitamin C. The young, tender leaves and branches are added to Saag, Shutko.
+It is referred as Chow-Chow or Maerakkai in Tamil Nadu and is a staple in sambar, poriyal, kootu, dal, or even chutney.

 (Source: Wikipedia)